Method Overriding In Java

 by extending the parent classAnimal

 .
-We know dogs do bark so we can provide specific implementation for theprintSound()
+We know dogs do bark so we can provide the specific implementation for theprintSound()

 class. - Also, we have created a child class